-Children will learn to study, behave appropriately and value learning.
-Our goal is to please all families including those who love experiences with the fine arts as well as those who prefer a more traditional approach to education.
+Children will learn to study, behave appropriately, and value learning.
+Our goal is to please all families including those who prefer a more traditional approach to education.

 QUESTIONS AND ANSWERS

 Why should I place my child in Franklin Phonetic School?